dapr/blog/daprblog/content/posts/2021/php-sdk.md

 $app->start();
 ```

-For more code snippets, see the [Dapr PHP SDK repo]( https://github.com/dapr/php-sdk)
+For several more code examples, check out the [Dapr PHP SDK repo]( https://github.com/dapr/php-sdk)

 ## Summary

-From my perspective, Dapr is uniquely situated to assist with migrating from legacy applications to well-tested microservices.
-With Dapr, any language can integrate with it using HTTP.
-With SDKs, we can get rich integrations that improve the testability of the code we write and abstract the tricky bits.
-I invite you to try the SDK yourself, open issues on the SDK repo and share your experience on the [Dapr Discord server](https://aka.ms/dapr-discord).
+From my perspective, Dapr is uniquely situated to assist with migrating existing legacy applications to microservices architecture.
+With Dapr, any language can integrate with it using HTTP which makes is easily to call the APIs.
+With SDKs, we can get rich integrations that improve the testability of the code we write and abstract any of the tricky bits.
+I invite you to try the PHP SDK yourself, open issues on the SDK repo and share your experience on the [Dapr Discord server](https://aka.ms/dapr-discord) php-sdk channel.
 I'm really excited to see what you'll build with it!